Hello! My name is Daniel (Dan) and I am currently a Lecturer in Operations Research and Financial Engineering at Princeton University.

 I have been fortunate to work on a wide variety of projects.

-In the past, I participated in the Fragile Families Challenge with Prof. Pentland's Human Dynamics group at the MIT Media Lab, and developed my undergraduate thesis at the Newman Biomechanics Lab with Prof. Hogan.
+In the past, I participated in the Fragile Families Challenge with Prof. Sandy Pentland's Human Dynamics group at the MIT Media Lab, and developed my undergraduate thesis at the Newman Biomechanics Lab with Prof. Neville Hogan.

 In social networks, our views are shaped by others - but not everyone.
 The connections we make create a complex structure which governs the spread of opinions.
-However, the rise of social media has been accommpanied by increases in sociopolitical polarization.
+However, the rise of social media has been accompanied by increases in sociopolitical polarization.
 My research seeks to understand how small changes to the network's structure can drive a population closer to consensus.

 Financial networks are believed to exacerbate crises -- facilitating the propagation of local distress to a global scale.
 Any individual bank might make optimal investment decisions for their own purposes, but may contribute to systemic fragility and inefficiency.
 My research in this area develops new models of financial networks -- based on portfolio optimization -- that highlight the difference between individual and collective optima.

 A second and more recent area of work understands tradeoffs in algorithmic fairness seen through distinct ethical theories.
-In doing so, it becomes possible for the preferences of model builders -- or even users -- over different measures of the 'good' to infom their ideal design choice.
+In doing so, it becomes possible for the preferences of model builders -- or even users -- over different measures of the 'good' to inform their ideal design choice.

-Other branches of my work study optimal design of robust global supply chains, and real-time measurement of business dynamics with data from Google Places -- both motivated by challenges seen during the COVID pandemimc.
+Other branches of my work study optimal design of robust global supply chains, and real-time measurement of business dynamics with data from Google Places -- both motivated by challenges seen during the COVID pandemic.

 Education